neos/form/Documentation/configuring-form-builder.rst

 .. code-block:: yaml

-	# we are now inside TYPO3:Form:presets:[presetName]
+	# we are now inside Neos:Form:presets:[presetName]
 	formElementTypes:
 	  'Neos.Form:TextMixin': # or any other type here
 	    formBuilder:
 	      editors:
 	        validation:
 	          availableValidators:
-	            'TYPO3.Flow:StringLength': # or any other validator
+	            'Neos.Flow:StringLength': # or any other validator
 	              # mark this validator required such that it is always shown.
 	              required: true